HL7/davinci-ecdx/input/pagecontent/specification.md

 ##### How Long the Data Available

 Ultimately, the Data Source determines how long they will allow the Data Consuner access to the completed Task and the data referenced by it.
-The business rules between them and other constraints such as those based on privacy law may limit the time the requested data is accessible.
+The business rules between them and other constraints such as those based on privacy law will limit the time the requested data is accessible.
 </div>

 #### Example Transactions: